Achilleion (Corfu): The Kaiser

 Achilleion was inherited by Elisabeth's daughter, Archduchess Gisela, but was not used often.
 German Kaiser Wilhelm II purchased Achilleion in 1907 and used it as a summer residence.
 During Kaiser Wilhelm's visits substantial diplomatic activity occurred in Achilleion and it became a hub of European diplomacy.
 The Greek royal family, and particularly Wilhelm's sister Sophia of Prussia, the crown princess and later queen consort of Greece, often came to visit Corfu.
 The Kaiser also invited intellectuals like the German archaeologist Wilhelm Dörpfeld to his retreat.
 The Emperor had a great interest in the plants of the park and hired Carl Ludwig Sprenger, a renowned botanist, who would live in the palace for about three months every year.
 Wilhelm mainly came to Achilleion during the Easter season as he enjoyed the local festivities and cultural events.
-The German imperial family were staying on Corfu for about one month every year until the outbreak of World War I, except in 1910 and 1913 when they did not go there due to political conflicts on the Balkans.
+The German imperial family stayed on Corfu for about one month every year until the outbreak of World War I, except in 1910 and 1913 when they did not go there due to political conflicts on the Balkans.